ncsa/Nightingale_real/docs/source/user_guide/software.rst

 .. note::

-   - The module commands are the same for all shells (bash, tcsh, ksh, and others).
+   - Module commands are the same for all shells (bash, tcsh, ksh, and others).
-   - The order that module commands are executed is important.
+   - The order that module commands are executed in is important.
 Changes are *prepended* to the current user environment paths with each module load.
+   - In the module commands below, replace **modulefile**, **modulefile2**, **oldmod**, and **newmod** with the names of the modulefile(s) you are running the command on.

 +--------------------+-------------------------------------------------------------------------------+
 | Command            | Description                                                                   |